Integrating with a CI/CD/CT System

 Upload ARXML description models of the system using the REST API endpoint:

-POST http://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/scenarios/{id_scenario}/system-definition/jobs
+POST https://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/scenarios/{id_scenario}/system-definition/jobs

 This endpoint accepts: